ksridhar3/WeatherWatchFace/README.md

         it.buildConfigField 'String', 'OPEN_WEATHER_MAP_API_KEY', "\"e26329c0a3e84116eefec265feaba211\""
     }

-# Assignment -  Go Ubiquitous
+# Assignment -  Weather watchface

 To build a watch face for a weather application.

-Submitted by: Madhuri Athota
+Submitted by: Sridhar

 ## User Stories